 Ever get the feeling that you’re living in the future?
 Smart accessories can wake you up at the optimal time in your sleep cycle.
 Cars can drive themselves.
 And packaging can communicate with you, sharing more information about the product inside than what you can read on the label.

-The use of augmented and virtual reality are becoming more commonplace in packaging design, but is the trend here to stay?
+The use of augmented and virtual reality is becoming more commonplace in packaging design, but is the trend here to stay?

 For example, AR/VR tech can help a brand tap into consumers’ desire for customization.
 “We’ve all gotten used to having things our way: From NIKEiD shoes to Starbucks coffee, much in our daily lives has been tailored to suit our specific tastes,” says Zielinski.
 “Consumers are only going to demand more experiences that can be personalized for them.
 By using AR/VR technology, brands can show customers how their products fit their desires or can be customized for them before they buy.”